mjftw/pluma-automation/docs/tutorials/1-tutorial-introduction.md

 ### Source code

 Once the Automation Lab software is installed, you should be able to import and use the Python packages in your scripts.
-You can create a project directory follow along in your editor of choice.
+To work through the tutorials, you can create a project directory and follow along in your editor of choice.

 ```shell
 mkdir ~/lab_projects